 In, TENAYA and LUCERNE Studies, Roche compared Vabysmo versus aflibercept.
-The average change in the best-corrected visual acuity (BCVA) score is the primary endpoint.
+The primary endpoint is the average change in the best-corrected visual acuity (BCVA) score.
 In TENAYA and LUCERNE Studies, the improvement in vision gain is +5.8 and +6.6 letters versus +5.1 and +6.6 letters in the aflibercept arm.

 In YOSEMITE and RHINE Studies, the efficacy of Vabysmo compared with aflibercept in patients with diabetic macular edema.
 The primary endpoint is the average change in the BCVA score.

 In the YOSEMITE trial, the change in the baseline in different arms are